-We are pursuing growth opportunities for the use of the AutoloGel™ System in hair transplantation and the Angel® System in orthopedics, as well as actively seeking complementary products for wound care markets.
+We are pursuing growth opportunities for the use of the AutoloGel™ System in hair transplantation as well as actively seeking complementary products for wound care markets.
 Plans are underway to upgrade our AutoloGel™ System technology with the design of a new semi-closed blood separation device that will streamline the PRP process making the clinical procedure more efficient, reducing the margin of error and optimizing waste management.

 Strokes typically result in a loss of brain function due to a reduction in the blood supply to the brain.